phpbb/documentation/development/extensions/skeleton_extension.rst

 Date of the extension
 ^^^^^^^^^^^^^^^^^^^^^

-Date the extension was created.
+Date the extension is released.
 Dates must be in the ``YYYY-MM-DD`` format.
 When left blank, the Skeleton Extension will use the current date by default.

 Homepage of the extension